INotSleep/Patina/README.md

 ## WARNING
   This build WITHOUT Log4j 0day exploit fix!
 Use this build with your own risk!
+  Build intented for pterodactyl users on gaming hostings, where blocked jdbc/ldap packets.

 ## DISCLAIMER
   THIS SOFTWARE NOT MY DEVELOMENT!
 OWNERS OF THIS SOFTWARE IS [PATINAMC](https://github.com/PatinaMC/Patina)